SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/ATTACKS_MAPPING.md

  * Obtain root permissions on mobile devices and control the mobile device;
  * Directly affect the computational integrity of mobile platforms along with the application.

+## Recommendations

+To ensure that the mobile application is resilient or immune to malicious Malware Injection attacks, it is recommended that the measures described in the good practice report and the security tests present in the full report are followed to ensure authenticity, integrity and authenticity of the data.

 ## Malware Injection Attacks Diagram